top of page

 £

-+ Flowers and the use of authentic Japanese containers and kenzans
+Lunch, tea/coffee and flowers are included as well as the use of authentic Japansese containers and Kenzans.

 You may have